avrilcoghlan/Little-Book-of-SAGE/src/iteration.rst

 |image6|

-xxxyyyzzz
-The picture shows that iteration sequence starting with x_{0} = 2.5 does indeed converge fairly quickly to the super-attracting two-cycle 1, 2.
+The picture shows that iteration sequence starting with x_{0} = 0.0 does indeed iterate between approximately 0.0, -1.8 and 1.3, in a three-cycle.

 Links and Further Reading
 -------------------------